bumps/bumps/doc/getting_started/server.rst

 environment in the reflectometry user, the following profile would be appropriate for the worker daemon::

-    -- /etc/apparmor.d/home.reflectometry.reflenv.bin.reflworkd
+    -- /etc/apparmor.d/home.bumps.bumpsenv.bin.bumpworkd
     #include <tunables/global>

-    /home/reflectometry/reflenv/bin/reflworkd {
+    /home/bumps/bumpsenv/bin/bumpworkd {
      #include <abstractions/base>
      #include <abstractions/python>

      /bin/dash cx,
-     /home/reflectometry/reflenv/bin/python cx,
+     /home/bumps/bumpsenv/bin/python cx,
-     /home/reflectometry/reflenv/** r,
+     /home/bumps/bumpsenv/** r,
-     /home/reflectometry/reflenv/**.{so,pyd} mr,
+     /home/bumps/bumpsenv/**.{so,pyd} mr,
-     /home/reflectometry/.reflserve/.matplotlib/* rw,
+     /home/bumps/.bumpserve/.matplotlib/* rw,
-     /home/reflectometry/.reflserve/worker/** rw,
+     /home/bumps/.bumpserve/worker/** rw,
     }

-This gives read access/execute access to python and its C extensions, and read access to everything else in the virtual environment.
+This gives read/execute access to python and its C extensions, and read access to everything else in the bumps virtual environment.

-The rw access to .reflserve is potentially problematic.
+The rw access to .bumpserve is potentially problematic.
 Hostile models can interfere with each other if they are running at the same time.
-In particular, they can inject html into the returned data set which can effectively steal authentication credentials from other users through cross site scripting attacks, and so would not be appropriate on a closed server.
-Restricting the model to .reflserve/worker/jobid/** would reduce this risk, but this author does not know how to do so without elevating reflworkd privileges to root.
+In particular, they could inject html into the returned data set which can effectively steal authentication credentials from other users through cross site scripting attacks, and so would not be appropriate on an authenticated service.
+Restricting individual models to their own job directory at .bumpserve/worker/jobid/** would reduce this risk, but this author does not know how to do so without elevating bumpworkd privileges to root.

-A similar profile could be created for the job server, and indeed, any web service you have on your machine, but this is less critical since it is not running user models.

 Once the profile is in place, restart the apparmor.d daemon to enable it::